-Amitabha Centre offers three special study programmes.
+Amitabha Centre offers two special study programmes.
 All the drop-in meditation classes and courses are part of our General Programme, which aims to give people a general overview of Buddhist meditation and methods to solve daily problems.
-For those who are interested in deepening their understanding and practice we offer the Foundation Programme and the Teacher Training Programme.
+For those who are interested in deepening their understanding and practice we offer the Foundation Programme.

-Bristol, Sundays 5 – 9pm – Studying Meaningful to Behold with Kelsang Lamchen.
+Sundays 5 – 9pm – Studying Universal Compassion with Kelsang Lamchen.

 How can I find out more?

 Begin by attending a few General Programme (GP) drop-in classes, at the Centre or at one of our branches.
 If you enjoy consistent attendance at GP classes you can enrol for an FP at any time.
 You may attend a couple of FP classes before enrolling.
 If you would like to enrol for a book (or a part of a book if it’s a long one), or if you would like to discuss the programme, please contact us on email@example.com or talk to the Teachers.

 How much will it cost?